Red, White & Royal Blue (film): Plot

 Alex Claremont-Diaz, the first son of the United States, attends the wedding of Prince Phillip, Duke of Cambridge.
 Alex has a long-standing feud with Prince Henry, Prince Phillip's younger brother.
 During the reception, Alex and Henry get into an argument that results in the £75,000 wedding cake falling on top of them.

-To mitigate the fallout and help his mother's re-election campaign, Alex and Henry are forced into a series of interviews and appearances, where they pose as friends.
-Alex later admits to Henry that he began to resent him after Henry rebuffed him at Alex's first appearance as a public figure.
-Henry apologizes, explaining he had just lost his father and was forced by the Palace to appear at public events while still mourning, and the two make amends, later beginning to text and become friends.
+To mitigate the fallout after the cake incident and help his mother's re-election campaign, Alex is forced into a series of interviews and appearances with Henry, in which they pose as friends.
+While stuck in a custodial closet, Alex admits that he began to resent Henry after he rebuffed him at Alex's first appearance as a public figure.
+Henry apologizes, explaining that he had just lost his father, and was forced by the Palace to appear at events while mourning.
+The two make amends, later beginning to text regularly and become real friends.

-Invited to Alex's annual New Year's party, Henry leaves abruptly after seeing Alex kiss several girls at midnight.
+At Alex's annual New Year's party, a drunk Henry leaves abruptly after seeing Alex kiss several girls at midnight.
 Alex follows him outdoors to the White House grounds.
-Henry kisses Alex, but fails to respond to Alex's attempts to contact him over the following weeks.
-After confiding in Nora, his best friend and the Vice President's granddaughter, Alex realizes that he is attracted to Henry.
+Henry expresses frustration with how he will never be able to be the real him, and he kisses Alex.
+After the party, Henry neglects to respond to Alex's attempts to contact him for several weeks.
+During Henry's silence, Alex confides in Nora, his best friend and the Vice President's granddaughter, and he realizes that he is attracted to Henry.

 Alex texts Henry to ask if he will be attending the Prime Minister's dinner, which Henry does not respond to.
-Henry eventually does come to the dinner and they share a kiss in a private room, which is interrupted by Alex's secret service.
+Henry does attend the dinner, and they are forced to interact publicly to keep appearances.
+Alex requests his Secret Service bodyguard arrange for him and Henry to talk somewhere private, where Henry begins to express remorse for the kiss on New Year's, but Alex kisses him again.
+They are interrupted by Alex's Secret Service.

-The pair become lovers, although they keep their involvement secret from everyone except close family and friends, and their Secret Service and MI5 bodyguards.
-Alex and Henry use private jets to traipse back and forth across the Atlantic throughout the film.
+The pair quickly become lovers, although they keep it a secret from everyone except those who are directly necessary, such as bodyguards.
+They also tell close friends, using private jets to traipse back and forth across the Atlantic throughout their relationship.